 It could result in a higher benefit for you.
 The Social Security Administration (SSA) recalculates your benefits each year, and each year your self-employment income is included in the calculation.
 If this income is higher than previous years' income, it could result in a higher benefit amount for the year.

 Your work income may also reduce your benefit if you are younger than the full retirement age when you retire and you earn more than the yearly earnings limit.
 If you are under full retirement age for a particular year, your benefit payments are reduced by $1 for every $2 you earn over the limit.

 Beginning with the month you reach normal retirement age (age 66, if you were born between 1943 and 1954), you can earn as much as you want and not have to pay back any Social Security benefits you receive.

-Your self-employment may also increase your social security benefit, depending on the amount of your income compared to other years of employment.
-The Social Security Administration (SSA) is notified by the IRS of your income and additional credits may be calculated.
 Check with your local Social Security office for more questions about how your self-employment may affect your future Social Security benefits.

 Even though you may be receiving Social Security benefits, if you are self-employed, you must still pay Social Security and Medicare taxes, called self-employment taxes on your self-employment income.
 If you have $400 or more in self-employment earnings, you must also report those earnings on your tax return.